CoderEx24/project-csc427/docs/overview.typ

 wxFormBuilder is a program written in C++ that allows users to make user interfaces for wxWidgets.
 It has a similar functionality to SceneBuilder, allowing users to design user interfaces by dragging and dropping components and export the user interface into an XML file.
+It also allows exporting the UI into multiple languages, like C++, Lua, Python and PHP.